-Training and Development
+Adult Training and Development

-Garry Breadon, State Commissioner - Adult Training and Development, sc.training@scoutsvictoria.com.au
+$Morris\ Orchard,\ State\ Commissioner-Adult\ Training\ and\ Development,\ \underline{sc.training@scoutsvictoria.com.au}$

-This role implements a national curriculum for the training and development of Leaders in all functions and at all levels.
-The system includes the acquisition and development of the knowledge and skills necessary for each function and the personal development of adults.
-It is flexible and allows for previous experience and skills to be evaluated, and allows for the acquisition of additional skills and knowledge.
+This role supports the training and development needs of Leaders and supporters at all levels.
+The training system provides knowledge and skills necessary for each function and the ongoing personal development of adults.
+It is flexible and allows for previous experience and skills to be considered.